n0tion/n0tion.github.io/_posts/2019-08-30-making-elements-disappear-at-runtime.md

 ### Automating user flows via Puppeteer

 It's that simple.
-Puppeteer provides an API that allows you to control a chrome/chromium browser instance by way of the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
+Puppeteer is a Node library that provides an API that allows you to control a chrome/chromium browser (headless or full/non-headless) instance by way of the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).

 ### So what's the problem?